Time for something a little different: our first Persona Marathon entry!

 Persona, if you’re new to the series, is a major subseries/spinoff of Atlus’ long-running mythology-themed Shin Megami Tensei series.
 I’m a big fan of the series, but the games are notoriously difficult, and prior to Persona 1, I’d never actually beaten any of them.
 Kyle, wanting to get into the famous Persona 3 and 4, agreed that we should intermix the Persona games with our existing Final Fantasy Marathon, playing the games in release order alongside the Final Fantasy games.
 Since Persona 1 was one of the earliest JRPGs released for the PSX, its remake became our first game from the 32-bit era.

 If you want to get into more detail, the Persona series descends from a Japanese-only spinoff of Shin Megami Tensei 1, entitled Shin Megami Tensei: if…, sometimes called “Persona 0.”
 This peculiar game was presumably named after If…., a British film of loosely similar themes.
-Persona’s descent isn’t just a matter of mechanical inference, it’s actually canonically true: the events of SMT: if… prevented the events of SMT1 from happening, creating an alternate timeline where Persona is set (or, at the very least, Persona 1 and 2).
+Persona’s descent isn’t just a matter of mechanical inference, it’s outright canonically true: the events of SMT: if… prevented the events of SMT1 from happening, creating an alternate timeline where Persona is set (or, at the very least, Persona 1 and 2).
 Thankfully, you don’t need to know the story of SMT: if…, especially since the connection wasn’t made official until Persona 2.

 The western release of Revelations: Persona featured several considerable changes over the Japanese original, like the removal of a major plot line.
-As a consequence, it was a big deal for them to re-release the game in its complete form on the PSP, though this came with an entirely different soundtrack.
+As a consequence, it was a big deal for them to re-release the game in its complete form on the PSP, though this version comes with an entirely different soundtrack for better or worse.
 I’ll talk about the plot line as we go, but the soundtrack is also important to mention.
 Essentially, Revelations: Persona and its Japanese original were going for a horror vibe, while Persona 1 PSP attempted to emulate the soundtrack of the modern Persona games.
 Which soundtrack one prefers may have a lot to do with what sort of game they went in hoping to play.
 While this is going to be a wishy-washy way to open the critique, I like them both at times, and dislike them both in others, so you’re not going to get any strong feelings out of me either way.

 Our screenshots today come from ZEROthefirst’s Let’s Play of the PSP release of Shin Megami Tensei: Persona at YouTube!